harbour/core/harbour/contrib/rddads/doc/en/readme.txt

       rddRegister( "ADS", 1 )
       rddSetDefault( "ADS" )

-      By default RDDADS is tuned for remote server and cdx indexes.
+      By default rddads is tuned for remote server and cdx indexes.
 To change this you may use these commands defined in ads.ch:

       SET SERVER LOCAL